- Prayer and Worship

 Justice for Immigrants

-In 2014, CCHD invested over $4 million to empower immigrant communities.
+CCHD has invested over $4 million to empower immigrant communities.

-Check our this year's strategic national grantees, tackling Catholic education, a voice for the Mexico-US border, affordable housing, immigration reform, leadership development for farmworker communities and more.
+Check our CCHD's strategic national grantees, tackling Catholic education, a voice for the Mexico-US border, affordable housing, immigration reform, leadership development for farmworker communities and more.

 By accepting this message, you will be leaving the website of the